Hacker0x01/docs.hackerone.com/docs/programs/sso-jit.md

 Provisioning Type | Details
 ----------------- | --------
 Attribute Provisioning | By default, all accounts will be provisioned with and keep up-to-date these attributes: <li>First Name <li>Last name
 Program Membership | All SAML users have access to the platform by default, but don't necessarily have access to programs.
-The options for program membership can be set to: None, Basic or Advanced.
+The options for program membership can be set to: None (default), Basic or Advanced.
 See below to learn more about these options.

 ### Program Membership Options
-You can configure your program membership options to None, Basic or Advanced.
+You can configure your program membership options to None (default), Basic or Advanced.
 Each option enables the user different permissions.

+> For Basic or Advanced configuration, please contact HackerOne

 Option Type | Details
 ----------- | -------